Let's move on to treatment of psychotic disorders. So we have

 activity.
 These drugs the first ones work at the D2 receptor.

-They are more effective and they have fewer side effects.
-They
+They are more effective and they have fewer metabolic side effects than the newer agents,

 which I think is very important for a disease that occurs